hedge-ops/gpui-tutorial/dictionary.md

 ## Notify

 The [Context](#context) can publish a notification to all [Subscribers](#subscribe) that [State](#state) has changed, giving them an opportunity to update their [Model](#model) or [View](#view).

+## App

+An application which has its own [context](#context) which owns all [views](#view) and [models](#model).
+The root object that is instantiated to start the application.

+## Window

+A container for [Views](#view) that is presented to the user as a separate graphical entity on their screen.
+It is managed by the operating system and typically includes standard UI elements like a title bar, minimize/maximize buttons, and close button.
+A window is owned by the [app](#app).

+## Event Loop

+The continuous process of handling user input, updating application state, and rendering the user interface.
+The event loop listens for events (such as mouse clicks or keyboard input), processes them, updates the application state accordingly, and then re-renders the UI to reflect these changes.
+This cycle repeats continuously while the application is running, ensuring that the UI remains responsive to user interactions and system events.